Projects

 It’s been over 5 years since I’ve walked onstage as someone other than myself.

-After a two and half year hiatus after uni, I began my stand-up career and returned to the stage as an improviser, musician, and vocalist.
-But I had yet to add traditional acting back into the mix…until today.
 Today I take the stage in my original piece, Where We Die; a piece I’ve spent the last three months as director, dramaturg, and lighting designer.
 But tonight I’ll step into the role of Sophie, a broken young girl from America who has lost more than her sister in the last five years.
 Now she finds herself among strangers, and we’ll see if in them, she can find herself.

 I feel somewhere between anxiety and pride to be stepping back under the lights.
 I’m grateful to be joined by five other incredible, hard-working cast members.
 And while I’m excited to get to play, I’m nervous to “put my money where my mouth is” as it were; with minimal rehearsals yet speaking the words I, myself, wrote, a pressure weighs on me to be more than good.